HOW TO: Use Snowflake CONCAT to Combine Strings (2025)

 Example 3—Concatenating Strings and Non-String Data Types

-While Snowflake concat expects string inputs, we can craft explicit casts to allow numeric or other data types:
+While CONCAT expects compatible string or binary inputs, we can use explicit casts to allow numeric or other data types to be included:

 CREATE TABLE products (